krzysztofzuraw/blog/posts/2020/2020-02-09-css-in-js-patterns/index.md

 ## Conclusion

-You can check all of those examples in more complicated scenarios below in codesandbox:
+You can check all of those examples in more complicated scenarios below in code-sandbox:

 <iframe
      src="https://codesandbox.io/embed/css-in-js-patterns-zz7ns?fontsize=14&hidenavigation=1&theme=dark"